-San Francisco and Ogden, UT, Sept.
-8, 2020 — Rocket Lawyer, the affordable and complete legal services platform, today announced its participation in a groundbreaking regulatory sandbox program approved by the Utah Supreme Court’s Office of Legal Services Innovation.
+San Francisco, CA and Ogden, UT, September 8, 2020 — Rocket Lawyer, the affordable and complete legal services platform, today announced its participation in a groundbreaking regulatory sandbox program approved by the Utah Supreme Court’s Office of Legal Services Innovation.
 Authorized by a unanimous vote of the Utah Supreme Court, the pilot program allows participants to offer legal services to the public, with the goal of ultimately providing a legal services system in Utah that benefits consumers amid the ongoing pandemic.

 As businesses and families around the world continue to suffer through the legal and financial repercussions of COVID-19, Utah’s decision to innovate is timely and places it at the forefront of a wave of states overhauling their regulations to expand access to justice.
 Utah’s regulatory changes will allow businesses and families to access legal services in new ways that improve upon the traditional law firm model.
 This includes low cost or pro bono legal services for businesses in distress.